eagle840/killercoda-labs/logstash/step2.md

 filter { grok { match =>  { "message" => "%{COMBINEDAPACHELOG}"}   } }
 ```

-this will talk the 'message' key value, and return a varity of related objects.
+this will tke the 'message' value, and return a json objects for each message.

 `logstash -e 'input { stdin { } } filter { grok { match =>  { "message" => "%{COMBINEDAPACHELOG}"}   } } output { stdout {} }' < logstash-tutorial.log`{{exec}}

-The

-## Forward to ES

-We now use the elasticsearch plugin to send that data to ES https://www.elastic.co/guide/en/logstash/7.17/plugins-outputs-elasticsearch.html#plugins-outputs-elasticsearch

-`logstash -e 'input { stdin { } } filter { grok { match =>  { "message" => "%{COMBINEDAPACHELOG}"}   } } output { elasticsearch { hosts => "localhost:9200" } }' < logstash-tutorial.log`{{exec}}

-grok patterns for elastic: https://github.com/elastic/elasticsearch/tree/main/libs/grok/src/main/resources/patterns

 ## Use the ES grok debugger